-He has had more than 25 years' experience managing large legal, regulatory and compliance teams globally and is currently Deputy Group Company Secretary of HSBC.
-Previous appointments have included the General Counsel roles at RSA Insurance Group and at WorldPay as well as senior roles at American Express and GE.
+Mark's 30-year career managing large legal, regulatory and compliance teams globally included the roles of General Counsel at RSA Insurance Group and at Worldpay Group and Deputy Group Company Secretary of HSBC, as well as senior roles at American Express and GE.

 Mark is married with two teenage children and lives in North London.

 Alistair Smith has twenty years of experience in public relations and communications in the UK and internationally.
-He is currently Managing Director, Corporate Communications at Barclays, a global financial institution.
+He is currently UK & Ireland Strategic Communications Director at EY, a global professional services firm.
+Prior to this he worked in communications roles at Barclays and in PR consultancy.
 He is a graduate of Strathclyde and Stirling Universities.

 Sue was Director of Strategic Programmes at the London Organising Committee of the Olympic and Paralympic Games.
 Sue joined LOCOG after 20 years with Goldman Sachs, most recently as Managing Director and Chief Financial Officer for the European Special Situations Group and previously as International Treasurer for the firm.